xalanq/cf-tool/README.md

 * Generate codes from the specified template (including timestamp, author, etc.)
 * List problems' stats of one contest.
 * Use default web browser to open problems' pages, standings' page, etc.
 * Setup a network proxy.
+Setup a mirror host.
 * Colorful CLI.

 Pull requests are always welcome.